-This Management's Discussion and Analysis ("MD&A") of Tier One has been prepared by management to assist the reader in assessing material changes in the condensed consolidated interim financial statements and results of operations of the Company as at September 30, 2023 and for the three and nine months then ended (the "financial statements").
-Subsequent events are as of the dates noted.
+This Management's Discussion and Analysis ("MD&A") of Tier One has been prepared by management to assist the reader in assessing material changes in the consolidated financial statements and results of operations of the Company as at December 31, 2023 (the "financial statements") and for the year then ended.

 This MD&A should be read in conjunction with the financial statements of the Company.
-All financial information has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and all dollar amounts presented are Canadian dollars unless otherwise stated.
+All financial information has been prepared in accordance with IFRS accounting standards and all dollar amounts presented are Canadian dollars unless otherwise stated.
 United States readers should be aware that the Company uses mineral terminology based on the Canadian Institute of Mining and Metallurgy ("CIM").
 Applicable CIM standards may not be the same as those accepted by the US Securities Exchange Commission for US domestic mining company disclosure.
 Further details of these differences can be found in our Annual Information Form filings.

-The effective date of this MD&A is November 28, 2023.
+The effective date of this MD&A is April 9, 2024.